podvoyskiy/totp/README.md

 When you run the tool, it will:

-    📋 List all available services from ~/.config/totp/
+    📋 List all available services

     🔢 Prompt to select a service by number